reab5555/Steam-Purchase-Prediction/README.md

 3. **Data Preprocessing**:
    - Reviews are sampled using AWS EMR (Elastic MapReduce) and Apache Spark.
    - The preprocessed data includes scaling and encoding features to prepare for model training.
+Features like review patterns, sentiment scores, and review counts are extracted.

-4. **Model Training & Evaluation**:
+4. **Purchase Prediction Model (Training & Evaluation)**:
-   - XGBoost, a scalable and high-performance machine learning library, is used for training on the pre-processed data in SageMaker.
+   - XGBoost, a scalable and high-performance machine learning library, is used to train a predictive model on the pre-processed data.
+The model is designed to predict whether a user will purchase a game based on their review behavior and patterns.
-   - The model is then evaluated using metrics such as AUC (Area Under the Curve).
+   - The model is evaluated using metrics such as AUC (Area Under the Curve).

 ## Key Components

 ### 1. **Data Preparation**
    - Script: [`prepare_data.py`](./prepare_data.py)
    - This script performs data cleaning and transformation using PySpark.
-It extracts the relevant features, scales numeric columns, and encodes categorical features.
+It extracts relevant features from the game reviews and processes them to be ready for model training.
+It scales numeric columns and encodes categorical features.
-   - Processed data is split into training and validation sets and stored back in S3.
+   - The processed data is split into training and validation sets and stored back in S3.

 ### 2. **Sentiment Analysis**
    - Script: [`sentiment_analysis.py`](./sentiment_analysis.py)
    - A pre-trained Hugging Face model (`distilbert-base-uncased-finetuned-sst-2-english`) deployed on AWS SageMaker is used to analyze the sentiment of game reviews.
-   - The results (positive/negative scores) are written back to S3 in Parquet format.
+   - Sentiment scores are added to each review, which are later used in predicting game purchases.
+The processed data is saved back to S3 in Parquet format.

-### 3. **Model Training**
+### 3. **Purchase Prediction Model Training**
    - Script: [`train.py`](./train.py)
-   - A gradient-boosted tree classifier (GBTClassifier) is trained using the pre-processed features.
+   - A gradient-boosted tree classifier (GBTClassifier) from XGBoost is trained using features extracted from the reviews and the sentiment analysis results.
+   - The model predicts whether the user will make a purchase based on their review behavior, and the accuracy of the model is evaluated using metrics like AUC (Area Under the Curve).
-   - Evaluation metrics (such as AUC) are logged, and the trained model is saved in S3 for future use.
+   - The trained model is saved to S3 for future inference.

 ### 4. **EMR Cluster Management**
    - Script: [`emr_cluster_manager.py`](./emr_cluster_manager.py)
    - This script manages the lifecycle of an AWS EMR cluster, which is used for distributed computing with Spark.
-It can create, manage, and terminate EMR clusters as needed.
+It handles the creation, management, and termination of EMR clusters.

 ### 5. **Workflow Orchestration**
    - Script: [`main.py`](./main.py)
-   - This script orchestrates the entire workflow, using the EMR cluster to prepare data and train the model.
-It also handles error management and logs the progress of each step.
+   - The `main.py` script orchestrates the entire workflow, from data preparation to model training and evaluation.
+It integrates with the EMR cluster to perform data preparation and model training steps.
+The workflow is logged, and errors are handled throughout the process.

 ## Technology Stack